azophy/codejump/README.md

 Plan fo the future
 ==================

-- file upload feature
 - file loading animation
-- tabbed multi-file interface
+- tabbed multi-file interface (still in consideration, is it really necessery or overkill)
-- save as feature
 - shortcut for: find & replace, indent, change between tabs
 - manage version through git

 ChangeLog
 =========
-What's new on version 0.x
+What's new on version 0.9
 ------------------------
+- file upload feature
 - bugfixe on ajax filename access
 - update on interface.
 CodeJump now use DesignModo's Free Flat UI!
 - more serious treeview file browser! now it's able to recursively list your directory's contents!
+- save as feature
+- tested on Chrome 25.x

 What's new on version 0.8
 ------------------------